 - Patient Stories

+We appreciate every single donation we receive, as every donation – small or large – goes toward our fantastic lifesaving cause.
 Unfortunately, not all donations are of good enough quality to sell in our shops.
-These items – including clothing, books, bric-a-brac etc. are bagged back up and sold on to a rag merchant.
-This ensures that we receive money for everything that is donated to us, even if we cannot sell it in the shops.
-We encourage all donations of stock as everything has a monetary value to us.
+These items, including clothing, books, bric-a-brac etc, are bagged back up and sold on to a rag merchant.
+This ensures that we receive money for everything that is donated to us, no matter its condition.

-We are one of the only air ambulances in the country to run our own clothing bank collection scheme (the others who recycle use a third party).
-This gives us control over end market destinations and prices, and gives us the ability to make sure we provide an exceptional service.
-It also means we employ local people and funds from donations come to our charity instead of going to third party collectors.
-We own a number of clothing banks which will raise money for the Children’s Air Ambulance Service for years to come.
+We are one of the only air ambulances in the country to run our own clothing bank collection scheme.
+This gives us total control over end market destinations and prices, and gives us the ability to make sure we provide an exceptional service.
+The other air ambulances who recycle, use a third-party company to collect and sort donations, giving them less control.
+Our method also means we can employ local people, and all funds from donations come to our charity instead of going to third party collectors.

-The Air Ambulance Service is one of only two totally independent air rescue providers in the UK; we receive no government funding and we provide three outstanding services (Warwickshire & Northamptonshire Air Ambulance, Derbyshire, Leicestershire & Rutland Air Ambulance and the Children’s Air Ambulance) entirely through the generosity of members of the public and the corporate sponsors.
+The Children’s Air Ambulance Service is one of only two totally independent air rescue providers in the UK.
+We receive no government funding, and we can only provide our three outstanding services (the Warwickshire & Northamptonshire Air Ambulance, the Derbyshire, Leicestershire & Rutland Air Ambulance and the Children’s Air Ambulance) purely through the generosity of members of the public and our corporate sponsors.

-Paediatric retrieval teams are specialists, employed by the NHS, in the management of very sick children and are all affiliated with major children hospitals like Great Ormond Street, Alder Hey and Manchester Children’s Hospital.
+Paediatric retrieval teams, employed by the NHS, are specialists in the management of very sick children, and are all affiliated with major children hospitals like Great Ormond Street, Alder Hey and Manchester Children’s Hospital.
 The UK has two of the largest children’s hospitals in Europe.
-They provide intensive care both to help stabilise a child, and when required, move that child back to a major centre for further care.
+They provide intensive care to help stabilise a child and, when required, move that child back to a major centre for further care.
 We work with regional teams across the whole of England and Wales.

 We currently have a total of 253 employees within the charity.
 Our retail team is the largest, with 186 members of staff that help to successfully run our charity boutiques throughout the country.

 The Children’s Air Ambulance is currently the only air ambulance to offer a clinically custom-designed flying intensive care unit for children.
-Although other air ambulances can transfer children in emergencies, they do not normally have the specialised equipment needed to transfer babies and children under intensive care.
-It is also important for local air ambulances to remain on-call in their areas at all times for the emergency service they provide, while the Children’s Air Ambulance dedicates all of its time to paediatric transfers.
+Although other air ambulances can transfer children in emergencies, they don’t normally have the specialised equipment needed to transfer babies and children under intensive care.
+It is also important for local air ambulances to remain on-call in their areas at all times for the emergency service they provide.
+The Children’s Air Ambulance dedicates all its time to paediatric transfers.

-The Air Ambulance Service is the umbrella organisation for the Children’s Air Ambulance – a national transfer service for seriously ill children and babies – and two local air ambulance services: Warwickshire & Northamptonshire Air Ambulance (WNAA) and Derbyshire, Leicestershire & Rutland Air Ambulance (DLRAA).
-If air ambulances in other regions need support we will offer our help, but they run as separate organisations.
+The Air Ambulance Service is a registered charity, (charity no. 1098874) the umbrella organisation for the Children’s Air Ambulance service.
+This is a national transfer service for seriously ill babies and children.
+There are two local air ambulance services that are also within this organisation.
+The Warwickshire & Northamptonshire Air Ambulance (WNAA) and the Derbyshire, Leicestershire & Rutland Air Ambulance (DLRAA).
+Whilst other air ambulance services exist, they are separate organisations – but if needed, we will always offer our support and help.